What is ACL Reconstruction?

 The ACL, or anterior cruciate ligament, is a structure within the knee that helps to control movement and rotation of the knee joint.
 It is one of the most common knee ligaments that can be injured and may be torn during a sudden, twisting movement of the knee.

 In ACL reconstruction, the torn ligament is removed and replaced with a piece of tendon from another part of your knee or from a deceased donor.
 This surgery is an outpatient procedure that is performed through small incisions around your knee joint.
-Many orthopaedic surgeons prefer to use arthroscopic surgery rather than open surgery for ACL injuries because:
+Many orthopedic surgeons prefer to use arthroscopic surgery rather than open surgery for ACL injuries because:

 - It is easy to see and to work on the knee structures.